 Attention Travellers with Visa (PDF, 1 page, 8 kB)

 The visa section is open for applicants to submit their application BY APPOINTMENT ONLY.The travel destination of the applicant must be Finland.
-It is the responsibility of each visa applicant to make an appointment personally by e-mail with the Embassy beforehand.
+It is the responsibility of each visa applicant to make an appointment online beforehand.

 Appointment hours: Monday, Tuesday and Thursday 10.00 - 12.00.